This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 This chicken noodle soup is just what you need this winter season.
 Everything is so simple to throw together and perfect for that leftover chicken!
 See the recipe card at the bottom of the post for exact ingredient measurements.

-• Olive oil: Olive oil is great for sautéing your vegetables and making sure that they don’t stick.
+• Olive Oil: Olive oil is great for sautรฉing your vegetables.

 • Carrots: Slice these up as thick as you prefer.

-• Celery: You can cut these up into larger or smaller slices, depending on your preference.
+• Celery: Depending on your preference, you can cut these up into larger or smaller slices.
 My kids always like all the vegetables chopped up into tiny pieces!

-• Garlic Cloves: If you don’t have any fresh garlic cloves on hand then you can use minced garlic.
-1/2 teaspoon equals about 1 clove of garlic.
+• Garlic Cloves: If you don’t have any fresh garlic cloves on hand, you can use minced garlic.
+Half a teaspoon equals about one clove of garlic.

 • Thyme: Fresh thyme stems really add a deep flavor to the broth.

-• Salt and pepper: You only need a pinch to have these make an impact.
+• Salt and Black Pepper: You only need a pinch to have these make an impact.

 • Chicken broth: The chicken broth adds a lot of depth and flavor to the base of the soup.